Darwen Old Wanderers F.C.: The professional era

 In 1885-86, the club was drawn to play the ambitious Burnley.
 On paper it looked to be a difficult task as Burnley had invested in a large number of professional players, while the Old Wanderers were still relying on six of the same team that had been playing three seasons earlier and nine from the previous season.
-However, the Football Association's rules on eligibility for the competition (requiring a 2 year residence period) made most of the Burnley players ineligible for the competition.
-As a consequence the Old Wanderers faced a reserve side and won 11-0, the club's biggest competitive victory, and Burnley's biggest competitive defeat.
-In an ominous sign for the future, on the same day, Burnley's new professionals played a friendly against Wolverhampton Wanderers and won 4-1.
+However, the Football Association's rules on eligibility for the competition (requiring a 2-year residence period) made most of the Burnley players ineligible for the competition.
+As a consequence the Old Wanderers faced a reserve side and won 11–0, the club's biggest FA Cup victory, and Burnley's biggest competitive defeat.
+In an ominous sign for the future, on the same day, Burnley's new professionals played a friendly against Wolverhampton Wanderers and won 4–1.